klaytn/kips/KIPs/kip-37.md

     ///   Throws if the contract is paused. function pause() external;

-    /// @notice Resume from the paused state of the contract
+    /// @notice Resumes from the paused state of the contract.
     /// @dev Throws if `msg.sender` is not allowed to unpause.
     ///   Throws if the contract is not paused. function unpause() external;